nats-io/nats-server/doc/adr/0001-jetstream-json-api-design.md

 With the same `error` treatment when some error happens.

-### Client Interactions

-To keep clients on small devices viable we will standardise our responses as in the examples below.

- * `+OK` everything is fine no additional context
- * `+OK "stream=ORDERS&sequence=10"` everything is fine, we have additional data to pass using standard URL encoding
- * `-ERR` something failed, we have no reason
- * `-ERR "reason=reason%20for%20failure&stream=STREAM"` something failed, we have additional context to provide using standard URL encoding

-Additional information will be needed for example when there are overlapping Streams and one of them fail.

 ## Implementation

 While implementing this in JetStream the following pattern emerged: